guirem/plugin-googlecast/docs/fr_FR/index.md

 - value : chain of parameters separated by ',' (depending of command)
 - vol (optional, entre 1 et 100) : adjust volume for the command.
 - sleep (optional) : add a break after end of command (in seconds)
+- uuid (optional) : redirect to other google cast uuid.
+Useful when using sequences on several device.

 ex web : app=web|cmd=load_url|vol=90|value='http://pictoplasma.sound-creatures.com',True,10
 ex TTS : cmd=tts|vol=100|value=Mon text a dire